paldhous/ucsc/2020/multimedia-journalism/md/static-charts-r.md

 - `ggplot` This is the master function that creates a **ggplot2** chart.
 - `aes` This function, named for "aesthetic mapping," is used whenever data values are mapped onto a chart.
 So it is used when you define which variables are plotted onto the X and Y axes, and also if you want to change the size or color of parts of the chart according to values for a variable.
-- `geom` All of the functions that add layers to a chart start with `geom`, followed by an underscore, for example `geom_point` or `geom_bar`.
+- `geom` All of the functions that add layers to a chart start with `geom`, followed by an underscore, for example `geom_point` or `geom_line`.
 The code in the parentheses for any `geom` layer styles the items in that layer, and can include `aes` mappings of values from data.
 - `theme` This function modifies the appearance of elements of a plot, used, for example, to set size and font face for text, the position of a legend, and so on.
 - `scale` Functions that begin with `scale`, followed by an underscore, are used to modify the way an `aes` mapping of data appears on a chart.
 They can change the axis range, for example, or specify a color palette to be used to encode values in the data.
 - `+` is used each time you add a layer, a scale, a theme, or elements like axis labels and a title.
 After a `+` you can continue on the same line of code or move the next line.
 I usually write a new line after each `+`, which makes the code easier to follow.